Bagan Temple Tour

 Attraction VisitedOld Bagan

 The ancient outer wall of Old Bagan still stands today, marking the entrance to the original heart of the capital city.
-It encircles the landward side of city which is located next to the Ayeyarwady River.
+It encircles the landward side of the city which is located next to the Ayeyarwady River.
+This area is known for its hot air balloon rides with an incredible view of the sprawling ruins.

 What to Bring